 These are found hanging low on Hazel trees from mid-August to late October, and can be nibbled as soon as they’re picked!
 If you can stop yourself from eating them all on the journey home, they are also delicious roasted on a fire.

-These ruby-red berries (found on the Wild Rose tree) are packed with vitamin C, and can be brewed to make a yummy syrup (which also doubles as an at-home cold-cure!)
+These bunches of marble-shaped yellow berries (found on the Rose Bush) are packed with vitamin C, and can be brewed to make a yummy syrup (which also doubles as an at-home cold-cure!)
 Take a look at our rosehip marmalade recipe for another way to make use of these tart little berries!